 When we get too comfortable in life, solo travelling gives us a chance to challenge ourselves and get out of our comfort zone.
 The world has a way of opening our minds to possibilities when we see the challenges, and experiences of other cultures.

-We’re all looking for that cultural experience when we travel, whether it’s meeting other travellers from distant lands, and learning how our ethics and values align, or wanting to immerse ourselves with local people and our surroundings.
+We’re all looking for that cultural experience when we travel, whether it’s meeting other travellers from distant lands, learning how our ethics and values align or wanting to immerse ourselves with local people and our surroundings.

 You’ll have a better understanding of the way the country works and how to interact with people, especially as a solo woman.
 Being alone can be seen as a bit taboo in some countries, such as Nepal, India and the Middle East, especially if you are unmarried with no children, so saying that you have a husband or a partner will help any unwanted looks of disapproval and make you feel more comfortable.

-As a Westerner you may still feel obvious at times, but if you really don’t want to stand out, observe what the locals wear and adapt your style to theirs can make you feel less obvious.
+As a Westerner, you may still feel obvious at times, but if you really don’t want to stand out, observing what the locals wear and adapting your style to theirs can make you feel less obvious.

 This also applies to traffic: honking cars, drivers going too fast and no regard for traffic rules.
 Sometimes it appears as though there is even no regard for life, as some believe that God will look after them no matter how reckless they drive, but the system for the most part works.

 Hand gestures, touching others, table manners and, of course, tipping are all part of the cultural difference and etiquette that you need to know.
 What works for you back home may not work for you in India, for example.
 You may find yourself stunned by the amount of begging in Southeast Asia or shocked by the victims of land mines in Cambodia, but nearly everywhere you go you will experience incredible kindness from local people.
 Accept the differences, embrace them and go with it…